 Below is some important information about the exam process.
 Please read this memo, along with the Exam Procedures found on the Law School web site (click on Quick Links, then Exams).
 If you have any questions, you should contact the Office of Student Affairs, not your professor.

 Please remember that it is your responsibility to know and to follow strictly the Examination Procedures.
 Failure to comply with the Examination Procedures may adversely affect your grade.

-SCHEDULED EXAMS - are shown in the attached table.
+Scheduled exams are shown in the attached table (use the link above).
 Also shown are the dates and times of Free Slot sessions.
 The examination room schedule will be made available just prior to the exam period.
 Please arrive for scheduled exams at least 20 minutes prior to the start time.

-TAKE-HOME EXAMS - are shown in the attached schedule.
-A number of take-home exams have an established distribution date and time and an established collection deadline.
-Many take-home exams are available on a more flexible basis because they are time stamped to show when you picked them up from Exam Central (see below) and time stamped again to show when you turned them in.
+Take-home exams are shown in the attached schedule.
+Many take-home exams have an established distribution date and time and an established collection deadline.
+A number of take-home exams are available on a more flexible basis because they are time stamped to show when you picked them up from Exam Central (see link) and time stamped again to show when you turned them in.
 Please note that you can pick up or turn in take home exams only when Exam Central is open (See Exam Central Hours below), so you need to bear that factor in mind if you plan to use the full amount of time allowed for the exam.

 If the deadline for return of a take-home exam is fixed on a specific calendar day and that day conflicts with a scheduled exam, it may be considered an exam conflict if the take-home exam is administered over a brief time period.
 Students whose scheduled exams create difficulties in taking their time stamped 48 or 74 hour take home exams should submit an Examination Conflict Form and include an explanation on the back of the form.
 If you have a question about whether or not a take-home creates a conflict, fill out and turn in an Examination Conflict Form and you will be contacted.